CIA Tibetan program: 1951

+Along with the agreement that Tibet was promised the right to local self-government in all internal matters.
+The Chinese central government in no shape or form was to alter the existing political system or the established status and authority of the Panchen Lama and the Dalai Lama.
+Thus, the religious institution of Tibet would be protected.

 A memo distributed by the CIA on November 20 detailed that the Chinese military, as of October 10, 1951, had arrested over 200 Tibetan people (29 women) for refusing to sell supplies along with desecrating a monastery (Gatza Monastery) in search of weapons.
 The Chinese military utilized various propaganda to establish a campaign of pacification to suppress growing resentment held by the Tibetan people over Chinese subjugation.

 In December, the CIA distributed a report regarding the activities of PLA troops in Tibet.
 The report contained details regarding new troop activity in Tibet, troop movement, and the PLA's plan to construct a highway connecting Tibet and China.
 In addition to the information mentioned above, the report outlined China's plan to relocate the Panchen Lama back into Tibet, create military ties between China and Tibet, and build military training facilities within Tibet by March 1952.

 1952

 The State Department received communication from Thondup in May that revealed an assortment of information concerning the situation in Tibet.
 The CIA used the line of communication with Thondup to cultivate a credible source of intelligence on the ground and administer possible operations moving forward.
 Thondup described mounting Tibetan hostility toward the occupying Chinese Communist forces and the recent armed conflict in Lhasa between Tibetan demonstrators and Chinese Communist military police.
 From the intelligence, the CIA learned of the 10,000-15,000 Chinese troops stationed in Tibet.
 A dire food shortage also exacerbated tensions as Tibetans found it increasingly difficult provide food for the people.
 Furthermore, the communication with Thondup revealed the workings of covert actions from Tibetans who refused to follow the Dalai Lama's acceptance of Chinese Communist occupation.
 The CIA and the State Department both expressed optimism with the circumstances in Tibet and Lhasa, believing that they could maneuver accordingly.